baleeds/trusted/README.md

 - Validate localStorage values against a schema, or using a custom validation function.
 - Set default values to prevent receiving null values.
-- Prevent designating the same key twice.
+- Prevent designating the same key multiple times.

 ## Install